TM312/mllrs.io/content/articles/innovating-apples-media-services.md

 ## Live

-Consumers move towards live consumption formats such as 24/7 talkshows on Clubhouse, game streams on Twitch, sales on Taobao Live.
+Consumers move towards live consumption formats such as 24/7 talkshows on ~~Clubhouse~~ *(that did not age well)* Twitter Spaces, game streams on Twitch, sales on Taobao Live.
-Unlike traditional media, livestreams are typically:
+Unlike traditional media, live streams are typically:
 1. unpolished,
 2. dynamic, and
 3. allow producer-consumer interaction.